apache/freemarker/README.md

 You need JDK 8 and JDK 16 to be installed
 (and [visible to Gradle](https://docs.gradle.org/current/userguide/toolchains.html)).

 To build `freemarker.jar`, just issue `./gradlew jar` in the project root directory, and it should download all dependencies automatically and build `freemarker.jar`.

 To run all checks, issue `./gradlew check`.

 To generate documentation, issue `./gradlew javadoc` and `./gradlew manualOffline`.

 To see how the project would be deployed to Maven Central, issue `./gradlew publishAllPublicationsToLocalRepository`, and check the `build/local-deployment` directory.

+See `gradle.properties` for some Gradle properties that you may what to set, especially if you are building a release.

 IDE setup
 ---------